frdr-dfdr/resource-template/README.md

+# !!
+Important !!

+**After creating a new repo with this template, enable GitHub Pages by following the steps below: (only needs to be done once)**

+- Under your repository name, click Settings.
+If you cannot see the "Settings" tab, select the dropdown menu, then click Settings.

+- In the "Code and automation" section of the sidebar, click Pages. - Under "Build and deployment", under "Source", select GitHub Actions.

 # << ENTER RESOURCE NAME HERE >>

 Materials for the FRDR service team resource: **<< ENTER RESOURCE NAME HERE >>**